-

 GRI

-The Global Reporting Initiative (GRI) is an independent sustainability reporting organisation.
-The GRI Sustainability Reporting Standards (GRI Standards) are the first and most widely adopted global standards for sustainability reporting, and enable tax reporting as part of this.
-Our annual sustainability report aligns with GRI documents, it is available here.
+The Global Reporting Initiative (GRI) is an international independent standards organisation that develops and disseminates voluntary sustainability reporting frameworks.
+Its GRI Sustainability Reporting Standards (GRI Standards) are widely adopted global standards for sustainability reporting.
+Our annual Sustainability Report and ESG Data Book are prepared with reference to the GRI Standards using GRI 1: Foundation 2021, and are available here.

 Principles we follow